-Hardness of water is determined by titrating a known volume of water sample with EDTA,using

-Eriochrome black T (EBT) as indicator, in the presence of ammonium hydroxideammonium chloride buffer solution (P^H 10).
-When a few drops of EBT indicator are added, it forms wine red coloured complex with metal ions.
+Hardness of water is determined by titrating a known volume of water sample with EDTA ,using Eriochrome black T (EBT) as indicator, in the presence of ammonium hydroxide-ammonium chloride ($NH_4OH + NH_4Cl$) buffer solution (P^H 10).
+Buffer solution is added to maintain the (P^H 9 - 11) and complex formation takes place at this P^H range .
+When a few drops of EBT indicator are added, metal ions of Hard water forms wine red coloured complex (unstable complex)

-$$M^{+2} + EBT \ \longrightarrow M\text{-}EBT \ complex$$

-(wine red)
+$$M+2 + EBT \rightarrow [M-EBT]$$ complex (wine red)

-When the solution is titrated, EDTA reacts with free metal ions present in the solution.
-Near the endpoint, when free metal ions are exhausted in the solution, further addition of EDTA dissociates the M-EBT complex, consumes metal ions and releases free indicator, which is blue in colour.
-Therefore colour change is from wine red to blue.
+When the solution is titrated with EDTA, near the endpoint addition of EDTA from burette dissociates the M-EBT complex, consumes metal ions and forms stable [M-EDTA] color less complex, releases free indicator, which is blue in color.
+Therefore color change is from wine red to blue.